 You may be offered the settlement agreement by your employer because there is a redundancy situation or the relationship between you and your employer has broken down.
 Whatever the reason, you must receive independent legal advice on the terms and effect of the agreement.

 We offer a fast, efficient and personal service to meet your needs.
 Our specialist Employment Solicitors have a wealth of experience in negotiating settlements and will work with you to achieve the best possible settlement.
 In most cases, your employer will be responsible for your legal costs so you won’t have pay anything.

-If you have been offered a settlement agreement then our Employment Solicitors can meet with you at our offices in Bovey Tracey, Exeter, Exmouth, Honiton, Launceston, Newton Abbot, Paignton, Sidmouth and Torquay.
-We can also advise you by telephone.
+If you have been offered a settlement agreement then our Employment Solicitors can meet with you at our offices in Axminster, Bovey Tracey, Brixham, Chard, Exeter, Exmouth, Honiton, Launceston, Newton Abbot, Paignton, Seaton, Sidmouth and Torquay.
+We can also advise you by telephone on 01626 202404.

 To receive advice on a settlement agreement or have a question in relation to one answered, please contact us.

 A Settlement Agreement (formally known as a Compromise Agreement) is a legally binding contract between an employer and employee to compromise an employee’s contractual and statutory claims, mainly on the termination of employment.
 By law, an employee will need to take independent legal advice before signing a Settlement Agreement.
 The employer will usually offer compensation to the employee in exchange for the employee ending their employment and agreeing not to bring any claim against them.